PaperMC/docs/docs/paper/reference/paper-yml.md

 - **default**: true
 - **description**: Sets whether zombies and zombified piglins should target turtle eggs.
-Setting this to false may help with performance, as they won\'t search for nearby eggs.
+Setting this to false may help with performance, as they won't search for nearby eggs.

 ### zombie-villager-infection-chance